zzswang/docker-nginx-react/README.md

 ## Migrating from 0.2.0

-Two envrionment variable name are changed:
+Two environment variables are changed:

 * API_GATEWAY => APP_API_GATEWAY
 * API_PLACEHOLDER => APP_API_PLACEHOLDER

-For all envrionments start with APP\_, it will dynamically subset while server starting.
+For all environments start with APP\_, it will dynamically subset while server starting.
 You can put those envrionments in html/js/css files, we will handle it gracefully.

-The above two envrionments are used by nginx, but it may also be interested with development.
+The above two environments are used by nginx, but it may also be interested with development.
 So we put APP\_ prefix on them, make sure you can use them in your code.